kevin11h/Christian-AMWF/README.md

 https://www.youtube.com/watch?v=ZIbOHt3LdH4
 >For the eyes of the LORD range throughout the earth to strengthen those whose hearts are fully committed to him.

+# John 16:33
+> 33I have told you these things so that in Me you may have peace.
+In the world you will have tribulation.
+But take courage; I have overcome the world!”

 # Genesis 1:27
 https://www.youtube.com/watch?v=foG48iqvyoo
 > So God created human beings in his own image.
 In the image of God he created them; male and female he created them.